 Angel Hair with Sautéed Tomatoes is a speedy dish made with cherry tomatoes, basil, and loads of garlic, all tossed with angel hair pasta.
 A simple and delicious meal all made in under 20 minutes.

-Although tomatoes are available year round, I only prepare this dish when tomatoes are in season.
-There’s no other way to enjoy tomatoes than to pick them straight from the vine or to have a farmer’s market nearby.
+The best time to prepare this dish is when tomatoes are in season.
+There’s no other way to enjoy tomatoes than to pick them straight from the vine or to have a farmer's market nearby.

 This dish is perfect for any level cook.
 The most important part to note is how quickly this comes together.
 Have everything prepped before you start sautéing.

-The tomatoes are sliced in half allows the juices to meld with the olive oil to create a thicker sauce.
+The tomatoes are sliced in half to allow the juices to meld with the olive oil which creates a thick delicious sauce.
 Not slicing them will cause the cherry tomatoes to burst and splatter when sautéing.
-This is where the time comes in.

-I use 4 – 6 cloves of garlic which is about 2 tablespoons of minced.
+I use 4 - 6 cloves of garlic which is about 2 tablespoons of minced.
 It’s a lot and I make no apologies for it.
-I mean it’s not the dish you make when on a first date.
+Tomatoes and garlic are what make this dish.
+It’s not a dish you make when you're on a first date.
 You know what I mean?

-You can get all fancy and roll up the basil like a cigar and slice them thin.
-The term is chiffonade and it’s done by stacking the basil leaves, rolling them like a cigar, then slicing the roll into thin strips.
+You can get all fancy and cut a chiffonade of basil.
+Chiffonade is done by stacking the basil leaves, rolling them up, then slicing the roll into thin strips.
 You can see the steps here.
 If you don’t want to get all fancy, chop or tear the leaves.
 It’s up to you.

-Cooking the angel hair pasta is the last step before combining everything together because it only takes 2 – 3 minutes.
+Cooking the angel hair pasta is the last step before combining everything together because it only takes 2 - 3 minutes.
 Want to learn more about cooking pasta?
-Check out How To Cook Pasta.
+Check out my post on How To Cook Pasta.

 You need to reserve some pasta water before you drain it.
 Reserve about 1 ½ cups or more.
-The water helps make and thicken the sauce.
+You may or may not use all of it.
+The starchy water is a very important because it creates a thicker, richer sauce that makes this dish incredibly delicious.

 When you toss everything together, expect the tomatoes to sink to the bottom of the bowl.
 If this happens, plate the pasta first and scoop up the tomatoes and plop them on top.